bookofproofs/bookofproofs.github.io/_sources/history/20th-century/weil.md

 8. Established the field of K-theory (algebraic K-theory) by introducing novel methods and insights.
 9. Demonstrated a foundational insight into the relationship between arithmetic algebraic geometry and number theory that was later termed Weil reciprocity.

-Born 6 May1906, Paris, France.
+Born 6 May 1906, Paris, France.
 Died 6 August 1998, Princeton, New Jersey, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Weil/)